-“I was not very familiar with law school as a process,” Chin Loy recalls.
-But by the time Chin Loy arrived on campus, she felt well-prepared for her first semester.
-That’s because she—along with all first-year J.D. students (called “1Ls”) and all LL.M. students—participated in Zero-L, a new, 10-hour online course featuring a dazzling array of HLS professors.
-Zero-L provides a grounding in things like the separation of powers, the basics of American constitutional law, and the stages of civil litigation.
+“I was not very familiar with law school as a process,” she recalls.
+But by the time she arrived on campus, she felt well-prepared for her first semester.
+That’s because she—along with all other first-year J.D. students and all LL.M. students—participated in Zero-L, a new, 10-hour online course featuring a dazzling array of Harvard Law School professors.
+Zero-L provides a grounding in things like the separation of powers, the basics of American constitutional law and the stages of civil litigation.
 It also covers how to read a case and explains the Socratic method, offering tips on how to speak in class in response to a cold call.

 “I thought it was really helpful for preparing me,” says Chin Loy.
 “I felt I was able to fully focus my time on learning the material in my class, as opposed to spending a few weeks trying to figure out what was even going on.”

-Zero-L, an initiative started under HLS Dean John Manning ’85, is meant to ensure that all incoming students, whatever their background and previous areas of study, start with the foundational knowledge that will enable them to thrive at HLS.
-And as the school’s newly admitted students prepare to begin their first year in September, HLS is preparing an expanded version of Zero-L, which will roll out this summer, to make their transitions even easier.
+Zero-L, an initiative started under HLS Dean John F. Manning ’85, is meant to ensure that all incoming students, whatever their backgrounds and previous areas of study, start with the foundational knowledge that will enable them to thrive at HLS.

 Andy Boes ’21 majored in political science and economics at the University of Notre Dame, but he doesn’t come from a family of lawyers.
 “I didn’t have a lot of exposure to the legal world, other than the tangential academic exposure that you get through political science,” says Boes.
 Zero-L’s lessons gave him “a good foundation,” he says.
 “It made me feel a little bit more comfortable going into my classes.”

-As a refresher, Boes re-watched Zero-L’s lessons on how to brief a case and the American court system’s structure during his first semester.
-“Learning the structure of our court system in a little more detail was probably the most practically helpful in how it served me in my course work,” Boes says.
-“We focused on some of it in the legislation and regulation course that all first-years take.”
+As a refresher, Boes rewatched Zero-L’s lessons on how to brief a case and the American court system’s structure during his first semester.
+“Learning the structure of our court system in a little more detail was probably the most practically helpful in how it served me in my coursework,” he says.
+“We focused on some of it in the Legislation and Regulation course that all first-years take.”